|View more client treatment photos

 Clients who have successfully recovered for a year are encouraged to participate in DARE's prevention education programs and some even become Addiction Workers themselves.

 Through these activities we are both helping our clients to remain substance free while strengthening the community.

 As most of our recovering clients remain trapped in the closed refugee camps we have been able to follow our clients easily.
-In 2007, the DARE Network was able to help 69% of clients become and remain substance free from 1 to 6 years.
+In 2007 thru 2014, DARE Network was able to help 69% of clients become and remain substance free from 1 to 6 years.
 As compared to various western programs, DARE Network has higher success rates which we attribute to our community based and culturally competent model of treatment.
-The future statistics now will be harder to follow as refugees are being resettled to third countries.
-Results from 2008 will challenge us to find a new methodology to measure our success as we lose long term clients and equally important, our experienced workers.
-We expect a reduced impact as we work to adjust and rebuild our capacity.
+Current and future statistics are increasingly difficult to follow as some refugees are being repatriated and resettled to third countries, while at the same time DARE Network's treatment remains a vital tool in helping to ensure resettlement eligibility for those with addictive issues.